Bausch + Lomb Cromorhinol 2% nasal spray

 Before each dose, blow your nose to clear your nostrils.

-1 spray in each nostril 4 to 6 times daily.
+1 spray in each nostril 4 to 6 times a day.

-Since symptoms of seasonal or non-seasonal allergic rhinitis may recur if treatment is not followed regularly, treatment must be continued continuously throughout the duration of exposure to allergens (responsible for the allergy).
+Since symptoms of seasonal or non-seasonal allergic rhinitis may recur when treatment is not followed regularly, treatment must be followed continuously for the entire duration of exposure to allergens (responsible for the allergy).

 Method and route of administration